bencord0/blog/README.rst

         This runs the full test suite using the current environment, or a subset of the tests if you specify `TEST_ARGS`.

+        To run the full set of tests successfully, you will need to set `DATABASE_URL` to a postgres instance.

+        $ export DATABASE_URL=postgres://localhost/test

 Finally `make coverage`.
         Like `make test` this will run the full test suite, but will also produce a coverage report at the end.